v13abh/ansible-fedora24-config/README.md

     dnf update -y

-Next, we need to install Git:

-    dnf install git

 Next, we need to clone this repo:

     git clone git://github.com/v13abh/ansible-fedora24-config

-In order to get Ansible to play nice with DNF we also need to install Python:
+In order to get Ansible to play nice with DNF we also need to install python2-dnf:

-    dnf install python2
+    dnf install python2-dnf

 Finally, we need to install Ansible: